panzerdp/dmitripavlutin.com/content/posts/2016-09-28-swift-3/index.md

 ---
-title: "Useful tips for migrating to Swift 3.0"
+title: "Useful Tips for Migrating to Swift 3.0"
 description: "The article describes useful tips to migrate to  Swift 3.0.
 C-style for-loops are replaced by for-in loops, new rules for argument labels, and so on."
 published: "2016-09-28"
 modified: "2016-09-28"